← All posts

 Legal work is sensitive to:

 A system that responds to complexity by shoving more documents and more matter history into the next prompt is not just spending more.
-It is increasing the surface area for confusion and overexposure.
+It increases the surface area for confusion and overexposure.

 The right system should be able to answer questions like: